- Purchase the complete Expat Arrivals Argentina Guide (PDF)

-With an area 11 times the size of the UK but a population of around only 45 million people, the extent of the space and bounds of the natural beauty are only truly appreciated by those who decide to take the plunge and relocate on a more permanent basis.
+With an area 11 times the size of the UK and a population of just over 45 million people, the extent of the space and bounds of the natural beauty are only truly appreciated by those expats who decide to take the plunge and relocate on a more permanent basis.

 Argentina consists of 23 different provinces as well as an autonomous city, Buenos Aires.
 An influx of Spanish, Italian and other European immigrants in the 19th and early 20th centuries has contributed towards a cosmopolitan and culturally rich capital city.
 Outside of the main urban areas, however, expats will find a sparsity of foreigners and English speakers.

-Despite having one of the highest Gross Domestic Products (GDPs) in the region, corruption and mismanagement have meant that political and economic stability are still largely absent.
-Expats should be forewarned that although Argentina was once one of the richest nations in the world, it also has a long history of political and economic instability.
+Despite having one of the highest Gross Domestic Products (GDPs) in the region, corruption and mismanagement have meant that political and economic stability are still largely absent, which has not been helped by the outbreak of Covid-19.
 On the upside, the relative economic instability has opened the way for a buoyant real-estate market and the purchase, by foreigners, of large tracts of land.